thomashoneyman/purescript-overlay/README.md

 The included overlay inserts the latest stable and unstable executables into your packages (ie. `purs`, `purs-unstable`, and so on).
 You can see all specific versions in the [named.json](./manifests/named.json) file.
 It also provides many versions of each executable under a `-bin` namespace (ie. `purs-bin`, `spago-bin`, and so on) so you can access specific versions of a tool.
 For example, you can use `purs-bin.purs-0_15_8` to get the 0.15.8 PureScript compiler.
 These are tracked in the [manifests](./manifests/) directory.

-If you're looking for a way to *build* your `spago@next`-based projects using Nix, take a look at https://github.com/jeslie0/mkSpagoDerivation.
+If you're looking for a way to *build* your `spago`-based projects using Nix, take a look at https://github.com/jeslie0/mkSpagoDerivation.

 ## Usage